In the context of AP Psychology, which of the following best defi... | Study Prep in Pearson+

-In the context of AP Psychology, which of the following best defines intelligence quotient (IQ)?
+In the context of AP Psychology, which of the following best defines 'theory of mind'?

 A